-Her greatest commission came when her 2 daughters were born, and while raising them, she has found many ways to use her various life skills .
+Her greatest commission came when her 2 daughters were born, and while raising them, she found many ways to use her various life skills .
+They are now grown with careers; Harley is Miss Oregon 2017 and a student at the University of Oregon, and Charlie recently earned the title of US Marine and is a student at UO while serving in the Reserves.

-She lives on the McKenzie River where the dogs swim all year round.
+She has lived in Oregon since 2007 on the McKenzie River, where the dogs swim all year round.

 Artist statement I love drama and color in nature, and like to create paintings that make people want to go where I've been.
 I want my art to be enjoyable and fun.
 I hope to show a glimpse of God's artistry, and to honor the Master.
 Having worked with light as a medium,, as well as 3-dimensional form and action in theatre, I try to bring these influences to my pieces.